CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/text/format-exception.md

 ## Description

-The exception thrown when a format string fails to be formatted.
+The exception thrown when a format template string fails to be formatted.

 ## Reasons

-### Invalid format string
+### Invalid format template

-The format string provided could not be correctly parsed.
+The [format template][Format Templates] provided could not be correctly parsed.

 #### Message Format